nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Add Flashcard with open-ended question

+#### Implementation
-The Add mechanism is facilitated by `QuickCache` .
-It is stored internally as a `UniqueFlashcardList` inside the `QuickCache` object.
+The Add Open Ended Question mechanism is facilitated by `QuickCache` .
+The flashcard created is stored internally inside a `UniqueFlashcardList` within the `QuickCache` object.

+##### Usage
-Given below is an example usage scenario and how the add mechanism behaves at each step.
+Given below is an example usage scenario and how the mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time.
-The `QuickCache` will be initialized with the initial QuickCache state.
+The user launches the application for the first time. `QuickCache` will be initialized with the initial state.

 Step 2.
-The user executes `add q/ question... t/tag` command to add a flashcard with tag.
-The `add` command will cause the addition of a flashcard with open-ended question inside the QuickCache.
+The user executes `add q/question...` command to add a flashcard.
+This will result in the creation of a flashcard with an open-ended question inside `QuickCache`.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not be saved in the QuickCache, so the flashcard inside the QuickCache will not be updated.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, QuickCache will not create the flashcard.
 </div>

-The following sequence diagram shows how the Add operation works:
+The following sequence diagram shows how the Add Open Ended Question mechanism works:

 ![AddOpenEndedSequenceDiagram](images/AddOpenEndedSequenceDiagram.png)

-#### Design consideration:
+#### Design decisions

-##### Aspect: How Add executes

-* **Alternative 1 (current choice):** Flashcard is saved upon creation inside the QuickCache.
+* **Current choice:** Flashcard is saved upon creation inside the QuickCache.
   * Pros: Easy to implement and CLI-optimized.
-  * Cons: May be complicated as there will be too many fields in the `add` command.
+  * Cons: May be complicated in the future as there will be too many prefixes along with the `add` command.

 ### Add Flashcard with multiple choice question